-Though there is technically a third alternative, which is to bolt an adaptor over the kingpin’s lubrication plate.
+However, there is technically a third alternative, which is to bolt an adaptor over the kingpin’s lubrication plate.
 You get a more secure connection with an adapter that replaces the fifth wheel hitch.
-However, it takes up more space and isn’t a feasible solution for a short bed truck.
+However, it takes up more space and isn’t a feasible solution for a short-bed truck.

 You get a solid connection, a bit less maintenance, and an undoubtedly smoother ride with an adapter bolted over the lube plate of the kingpin lubrication plate.
 This is contingent on any further features.